 At the local environmental level, fine particulate matter, NOx and VOCs contribute to regional haze.
 Globally, uncontrolled biomass fires contribute to climate change since the emitted black carbon (soot) absorbs sunlight and diminishes the reflectivity of snow so less sunlight is reflected back into space (the albedo effect).

-Open Burning of land clearing debris and other materials is prohibited unless a permit or approval under Air Quality Management Bylaw 1082, 2008 is obtained.
+Open Burning of land clearing and other vegetative debris is prohibited unless conducted under Metro Vancouver Regional District Open Burning Emission Regulation Bylaw No. 1355, 2022, or an open burn approval under Air Quality Management Bylaw 1082, 2008.
 Also, open burning must be conducted in accordance with local municipal bylaws and only on days with favourable atmospheric conditions.
-At a minimum, all open burns must adhere to the Code of Practice in the BC Open Burning Smoke Control Regulation.
 Check with your local fire department for municipal restrictions before any open burning.